sodogan/build_website_node_express/README.md

 - npm install express

-Install dev dependencies as(babel for ES6 support and syntax)

-- npm install --save-dev babel-cli babel-preset-env babel-preset-stage-0

 Install nodemon

 - npm install --save-dev nodemon

+### Install dev dependencies as(babel for ES6 support and syntax)

+- npm install --save-dev babel-cli babel-preset-env babel-preset-stage-0 Create a file called .babelrc and paste the following:
+  {
+  "presets": ["env", "stage-0"]
+  }

-Install eslint
+### Install eslint

 - npm install --save-dev eslint
-  > Then to configure the eslint run
+  Then to configure the eslint run
-  > npx eslint --init
+  - npx eslint --init
-  > And choose the matching
+    And choose the matching
-  > This will crete a eslintrc.js file
+    This will create a eslintrc.json file

 ### Install prettier

-> npm install --save-dev prettier
+- npm install --save-dev prettier
-> then create a file for .prettierrc
+  Then create a file for .prettierrc
+  {
+  "trailingComma": "es5",
+  "singleQuote": true,
+  "printWidth": 100
+  }

 ### Create the server file named server.js